NethServer/docs/administrator-manual/en/fax_server.rst

 Automatically print received faxes
     Automatically print all received faxes on a
-    PCL5 compatible printer configured on NethServer.
+    PCL5 compatible printer configured on |product|.
 The printer should be selected using the appropriate drop down menu.

 SambaFax